X Corp.: Formation (2023–present)

 In October 2023, the marketing agency X Social Media filed a lawsuit against X Corp. alleging a violation of its trademark of the letter X.

 On July 16, 2024, Elon Musk posted that X Corp. would move its headquarters from San Francisco to Austin, Texas, after posting that SpaceX would move its headquarters from Hawthorne, California to Starbase, Texas.
 This was a direct response to California Governor Gavin Newsom signing a law that bans schools in the state from notifying parents of a child's gender identification change.

 On August 17, 2024, X Corp. ceased operations in Brazil.
 The X platform was blocked nationwide shortly after and unblocked on October 8, 2024.

 On September 13, 2024, X Corp. moved its headquarters from San Francisco to Bastrop, Texas, according to records filed with the California Secretary of State.

 At the end of September 2024, Fidelity's estimation of the value of X shares reflected a decline of 79% from when Musk had acquired Twitter two years earlier.

 Mahmoud Reza Banki joined the company as its first publicly announced chief financial officer in November 2024.

 On January 1, 2025, X Corp. registered to do business in the State of Texas under the assumed name “X Internet Corp.”
 According to records filed with the Texas Secretary of State, X Corp. designated CT Corporation System as its registered agent for service of process.

 In February 2025, Musk was reportedly in talks for a new round of financing at a $44 billion valuation, thus returning to the valuation at the time of the purchase of Twitter.

 On March 28, 2025, Elon Musk announced that xAI acquired the company.
 The deal, an all-stock transaction, valued X at $33 billion, with a full valuation of $45 billion when factoring in $12 billion in debt.
 Meanwhile, xAI was valued at $80 billion.
 Both companies became subsidiaries of a new entity called X.AI Holdings Corp.

 On July 9, 2025, Linda Yaccarino announced that she would be stepping down from the company.

+As of February 2026, with the purchase of xAI by SpaceX, X Corp no longer exists as a standalone company.
+Since then, SpaceX manages X and xAI as products in its subsidiary SpaceXAI, with X Corp retained as a brand name and marketing header.